LISTEN TO THIS ARTICLE:

-If you use stimulants intravenously or have frequent unprotected intercourse, be aware of the multitude of infections this can lead to and take measures to prevent them (condoms and clean needle exchanges).
-Regularly get yourself tested for sexually and blood-borne pathogens like HIV and hepatitis.
-Although some of the causes of poor dentition in methamphetamine users are unavoidable in the setting of ongoing drug use (teeth grinding, dry mouth), poor oral hygiene does play a part, and patients can slow the progression of ‘meth mouth’ by regular care and fluoride use as much as possible.
+If you use stimulants intravenously or have frequent unprotected intercourse, be aware of the multitude of infections this can lead to.
+Take measures to prevent them (condoms and clean needle exchanges).
+Regularly get yourself a test for sexually and blood-borne pathogens like HIV and hepatitis.
+Although some of the causes of poor dentition in methamphetamine users are unavoidable in the setting of ongoing drug use (teeth grinding, dry mouth), poor oral hygiene does play a part.
+Patients can slow the progression of ‘meth mouth’ by regular care and fluoride use as much as possible.
 However, know that these attempts to mitigate damage to your body are ultimately useless in the face of continuing drug use.

 Expect to feel depressed for the first few months of sobriety.
 Stimulants cause lasting damage to the areas of the brain dealing with memory and emotions.
-Researchers have identified a “protracted withdrawal” syndrome with similar symptoms to a major depressive episode: low mood and energy, irritability, poor memory and concentration, and anhedonia (lack of enjoyment in previously enjoyable hobbies).
-This emotional state is a risk for relapse and needs to be addressed as part of treatment.
+Researchers have identified a “protracted withdrawal” syndrome with similar symptoms to a major depressive episode.
+People experience low mood and energy, irritability, poor memory and concentration, and anhedonia (lack of enjoyment in previously enjoyable hobbies).
+This emotional state is a risk for relapse and people need to address it as part of treatment.

 Find new pastimes